 one teaspoon of grated yellow onion

 There are many tsuyu noodle soup base options when you go to Japanese or Korean grocery stores.
-I keep two different types in the kitchen, one that requires and one that doesn't require to be diluted with water.
-For this recipe, I used soba tsuyu that doesn't require to be diluted with water.
+I keep two different types in the kitchen, one that requires dilution with water and one that doesn't require dilution with water.
+For this recipe, I used soba tsuyu that doesn't require dilution with water.
 In a small bowl, add soba tsuyu and grated yellow onion.
 Mix and set it aside.

-Place konjac noodles in a colander and place them under cold running water.
-Once the fishy odor reduces, soak in cold water and lemon juice.
-Let it sit for a minute.
-Place the noodles back in the colander and place it under cold running water for a minute or two until the odor is gone.
-Let it drain.
+Place the konjac noodles in a colander and place them under cold running water.
+Once the fishy odor reduces, soak them in cold water and lemon juice.
+Let them sit for a minute.
+Place the noodles back in the colander and place them under cold running water for a minute or two until the odor is gone.
+Let them drain.

-In a serving bowl, arrange konjac noodles, perilla leaves, and Japanese seaweed salad.
-I purchased seaweed salad from H Mart, which is found at most Korean grocery stores that sell banchan and in Japanese grocery stores.
-Pour the sauce, mix and enjoy.
+In a serving bowl, arrange the konjac noodles, perilla leaves, and Japanese seaweed salad.
+I purchased the seaweed salad from H Mart, which is found at most Korean grocery stores that sell banchan and in Japanese grocery stores.
+Pour the sauce, mix, and enjoy.

 Comments